Ragnarok Origin Announces Tesla Giveaway Winner and Major Updates

 The Dream Giveaway continues alongside many new exciting updates in March

-SEOUL, South Korea, March 28, 2023 /PRNewswire/ -- Ragnarok Origin is sending off March with a bang, announcing the winner of the Dream Giveaway Event, as well as announcing major in-game content updates.
+SEOUL, South Korea, March 28, 2023 /CNW/ -- Ragnarok Origin is sending off March with a bang, announcing the winner of the Dream Giveaway Event, as well as announcing major in-game content updates.

 Today, developer and publisher of mobile MMORPG game Ragnarok Origin, Gravity, announced the long-awaited official winner of the Dream Giveaway who won a 2022 Tesla Model S, worth approximately $100,000.
 The Tesla sweepstakes were originally held in 2021 as a huge pre-registration event to promote the launch of Ragnarok Origin.